 - The user data file can be used to deprovision users automatically.

-User verification cannot be configured or managed in Program Studio and will require transferring the employee data via secure transfer protocol.
+User verification cannot be configured or managed in Program Studio and will require transferring the employee data using File via SFTP.
 Want to learn more about this option?
 Contact your Engagement Manager for information!

 Enable SSO via SAML